Web Data Source Introduction

 png

 {z}, {y}, {x} Query No Tile level, row number, column number.
-Parameters in the URL are invalid.
-The system returns all tiles meeting the conditions based on the browsing extent and scale. z=13, y=1628, x=6571
+Parameters in the URL are invalid; the system returns all tiles that meet the conditions based on the browsing range and scale. z=13, y=1628, x=6571

-{width}, {height} No Specifies the width and height of the tile.
-The two values must be equal and be 256; otherwise, a blank tile will be returned.
+{width}, {height} No Specify the width and height of the tile.
+The two values must be equal and set to 256; otherwise, a blank tile is returned.
 If not specified, the server-side configuration is used. width=256, height=256

-{ids} No Specifies the Image ID, i.e., the SmID of the image in the mosaic dataset.
+{ids} No Specify the Image ID, i.e., the SmID of the image in the mosaic dataset.
 26

-{names} No Specifies the image file name, including the suffix.
+{names} No Specify the image file name, including the extension.
 S-60-45.tiff

-{transparent} No Specifies whether the tile background is transparent. true means transparent display, false means non-transparent display.
+{transparent} No Specify whether the tile background is transparent. true means transparent display, false means not transparent.
 If not specified, the server-side configuration is used. true

 (II) Handling Special Characters

-• Special characters such as spaces: When they appear in query parameters (e.g., sqlFilter), they must be converted to URL encoding; otherwise, it will cause connection failure.
-For example, the URL encoding for a space is %20.
-Therefore, the original URL sqlFilter=smfilename like 'TRIPLESAT_2%' should be converted to sqlFilter=smfilename%20like%20'TRIPLESAT_2%'.
+• Special characters such as spaces: When they appear in query parameters (e.g., sqlFilter), they must be converted to URL encoding; otherwise, the connection will fail.
+For example, the URL encoding of space is %20.
+Thus, the original URL sqlFilter=smfilename like 'TRIPLESAT_2%' should be converted to sqlFilter=smfilename%20like%20'TRIPLESAT_2%'.

-• Chinese characters in query conditions: Should not be URL encoded; otherwise, matching will fail.
+• Chinese characters in query conditions: They should not be URL-encoded, otherwise matching will fail.

-• Chinese characters in image collection ID: URL encoding is not recommended.
+• Chinese characters in the image collection ID: It is not recommended to URL-encode them.
 If encoded, the cache directory name will also become encoded.

-After connecting to the image service, the browsed tiles will be cached in different folders based on different URL requests, facilitating subsequent fast loading.
+After connecting to the image service, browsed tiles are cached to different folders based on different URL requests, facilitating faster loading later.

-• Same URL but tileFormat not specified: If the server-side tile format changes, it is considered a different request and a new cache will be generated.
+• Same URL but tileFormat not specified: If the server-side tile format changes, it is treated as a different request and new cache will be generated.

-• Cache update: Does not update automatically.
-You need to manually delete the corresponding cache directory to reload.
-For example, after modifying the image collection style configuration on the server side, you need to delete the original cache directory first, and then the system will re-cache the tiles.
+• Cache update: The cache is not updated automatically; the corresponding cache directory must be manually deleted to reload.
+For example, after modifying the image collection style configuration on the server side, the original cache directory must be deleted first before the system re-caches the tiles.

-• Cache example with Chinese collection name: If Chinese characters in the Image collection ID are URL encoded, the folder name for "Image collection ID" under the cache directory will use the transcoded result.
+• Cache example for Chinese collection name: If the Chinese in the image collection ID is URL-encoded, the "Image collection ID" folder name in the cache directory will use the encoded result.

 • Original URL: http://{server address}:{port}/iserver/services/imageservice-imageservicetest/restjsr/collections/satellite image.